-In 2016, the Compensation Committee introduced performance contingent equity in the form of performance-based stock units ("PSUs") as a key form of long-term equity incentive awards for our executive officers to balance our historical practice of granting restricted common stock awards ("RSAs").
-Approximately 50% of the long-term equity incentive awards granted to our executive officers in 2017 was performance contingent.
-Further, 2017 compensation decisions were made in the first quarter of the year, following a strong 2016, which influenced the compensation opportunities provided.
+In 2016, the Compensation Committee introduced performance contingent equity in the form of performance-based market stock units ("MSUs") as a key form of long-term equity incentive awards for our executive officers to balance our historical practice of granting restricted common stock awards ("RSAs").
+Approximately 50% of the long-term equity incentive awards granted to our executive officers in 2018 was performance contingent.
+Further, 2018 compensation decisions were made in the first quarter of the year, following an operator default in 2017, which influenced the compensation awarded.

-In view of their accomplishments and our financial performance during 2017, the Compensation Committee and the Board approved:
+In view of their accomplishments and our financial performance during 2017 and 2018, the Compensation Committee and the Board approved: